2023 Mutua Madrid Open

-The 2023 Madrid Open (sponsored by Mutua) was a professional tennis tournament played on outdoor clay courts at the Park Manzanares in Madrid, Spain from 25 April to 7 May 2023.
+The 2023 Mutua Madrid Open was a professional tennis tournament played on outdoor clay courts at the Park Manzanares in Madrid, Spain from 25 April to 7 May 2023.
 It was the 21st edition of the event on the ATP Tour and 14th on the WTA Tour.
 It is classified as an ATP Tour Masters 1000 event on the 2023 ATP Tour and a WTA 1000 event on the 2023 WTA Tour.

 This is the first year that the men's tournament was expanded to two weeks and the men's and women's singles draws were expanded to 96 players.